ChristofSeiler/braincog/README.md

 ## Installation

 Before we can install `braincog` we have to install `SimpleITK`, an R wrapper for [ITK](https://itk.org/).
 ITK provides the latest and robust medical image processing tools for `d`-dimensional images.
 This can take a few minutes because we need to compile it from scratch.
-Here a step-by-step guide:
+Here a step-by-step guide for Mac:

+0. Install `xcode-select --install`

 1. For this to work we also need `cmake` installed and in your system path.
 On mac we can download frome here.
 After we succesfully installed `cmake` we need to make it available from the command line: